-Large-scale projects can often be a hectic endeavor for engineering.
-As these engagements splinter out into less familiar hardware and platforms, the development and testing can get increasingly confusing.
-We often end up dealing with languages and frameworks that are as unfamiliar as the associated hardware and platforms, increasing the focus and time required to ensure that all versions of the application are of the highest quality.
-Under normal circumstances, engineers could lean heavily on test automation.
+Developing large-scale streaming applications for multiple different platforms can be a hectic endeavour, requiring development and testing for multiple different languages, frameworks, and hardware specifications.
+In order to ensure the highest quality of the channel on all platforms, engineers lean heavily on test automation.
 With the test automation doing the majority of the repetitive tasks, test engineers have more time to focus on other aspects of testing.

-Unfortunately, Roku stuck out as something that was never able to be automated.
-Roku Channels, written in BrightScript and without any automation support, often became challenging for engineering teams.
-Test Engineers were forced to execute all tests manually in order to validate builds.
-But all of that changed on December 9th, 2019 when Roku announced and released their own test automation software!
-Their automation uses the widely popular Selenium framework and aims to help developers and test engineers expedite the development lifecycle of Roku channels.
+This is why we were thrilled when Roku announced and released their own test automation software in December 2019!
+Their automation framework uses the widely popular Selenium framework and aims to help developers and test engineers expedite the development lifecycle of Roku channels.

 How Does Roku Test Automation Work?

-While the framework uses Selenium, it doesn’t use it in the way that most people would immediately assume.
-It uses Selenium’s JSON Wire Protocol, which means that in order to interact with the Roku device, there must be a RESTful web service to receive JSON over HTTP.
+Roku’s automation framework uses Selenium’s JSON Wire Protocol, which requires a RESTful web service to receive JSON over HTTP in order to interact with the Roku device.
 This is the underlying framework that allows Selenium (and Appium) to communicate between the written automation code and the various WebDrivers.
 Following the naming convention from Selenium, Roku’s custom web service is simply called the Roku WebDriver.

 What Makes Roku Test Automation Different?